UPDATED: APRIL 19, 2023 | 2 MIN READ

 What is a treehouse?
 A treehouse is built in or near a tree on an elevated platform.
 Treehouses are often playing structures for children.
 Many home insurance companies will charge more for coverage if your home has features that may cause liability issues, such as swimming pools and trampolines.
 Your home insurance policy premiums may be higher if you have a treehouse.

 A treehouse is typically considered an attractive feature for many people.
 People can enjoy it, and children can play in the yard with it providing additional space.
-But there are issues with having a treehouse on your property that you need to be aware of if you’re planning on buying or renting any property where one already exists.
+But you need to be aware of issues with having a treehouse on your property if you’re planning on buying or renting any property where one already exists.

 Homeowners insurance companies frown upon treehouses for several reasons.